Tell median real estate price is $232,865, which is more expensive than 35.4% of the neighborhoods in Texas and 25.5% of the neighborhoods in the U.S.

 Tell is a remote neighborhood (based on population density) located in Childress, Texas.

 Tell real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Tell neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Tell neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Childress, the Tell neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.